zethon/ttvg/docs/scenes-dev.md

     }
 }
 ```

-* `name` - This is the name of the zone that is displayed in the user's HUD.
-* `description` - This text is displayed just below the user's HUD.
-This is a good place to give the user instructions (e.g. "Press SPACE to enter")
-* `rects` - This is an array of strings that are parsed into rectangles.
-Unlike SFML rects which are defined as `(top, left, width, height)`, these rectangles are defined as `(x1, y1, x2, y2)`.
-Configuration can define one or more rectangles within this array.
-* `transition` - This argument is optional.
-This settings allows the user to load another scene by pressing the space bar.
 * `scene` - The name of the scene to be entered.
 * `enabled` - **Currently not supported**

-## Todo
+## TODO

+These are some remaining tasks relating to scenes and their default behavior.

 * Give zones definable `id` attributes.
-This will allow for code to do things such as enable and disable transitions, or change the name or description based on certain conditions.
+This will allow for code to do things such as enable and disable transitions, or change the name and/or description based on certain conditions.

+* Item support should be included in the default `Scene` functionality.

+* The roaming camera view on the Tucson map should be included in the default `Scene` functionality.

 * The `source` field in the player configuration should be supported, but first there needs to be consistency to how it's used.
 This field allows you to define how the object is referenced in the world.
 For example, `player->setPosition(1,1)` will set the position of the center of the player avatar at `(1,1)`, **however** if you do: